 The Alabama Department of Athletics announced on Thursday, Aug.
 16, its 10-year, $600 million capital initiative, The Crimson Standard, which is designed to comprehensively elevate the student-athlete experience, recruiting efforts and the overall game-day experience for all Crimson Tide fans.
 The initiative includes major renovations to Bryant-Denny Stadium, Coleman Coliseum, and several other athletic facilities.

-This beautiful, sweet kitten with gorgeous eyes is Clara, and she is this week's Humane Society of West Alabama Pet of the Week.
+This lovely lady is Bee Gee, and yes, she is named for the band!
+She's also this week's Humane Society of West Alabama's Pet of the Week.

 Officials from the City of Northport, City of Tuscaloosa, University of Alabama and the Alabama Department of Transportation spoke to a sold out crowd at the Chamber of Commerce of West Alabama's annual Transportation Summit July 26, focusing not only on current projects, but also on future technology.

 The Bama Art House Film Series Fall 2018 will open on Aug.
 28 and will feature five screenings.
 A program of The Arts Council of Tuscaloosa, this series will feature categories including biography, drama, romance, and comedy.